 World Campus added programs in the sciences, business, education, engineering, homeland security, liberal arts, and more in the 2000s as more people discovered the convenience of learning online.

-Maintaining the success of 125+ years of distance education, Penn State Online Education and World Campus continue to innovate and coordinate the online vision for the strategic One Penn State 2025 initiative and beyond.
+Maintaining the success of 125+ years of distance education, Penn State Online Education and World Campus continue to innovate and coordinate the online vision for the University’s strategic plan.